restic/restic/.github/ISSUE_TEMPLATE/Other.md

 ---
 name: Other issue
-about: Suggest a new feature or enhancement for restic.
-If you have a question, please use the forum at https://forum.restic.net!
+about: Open other issue.
+If you have a question, please use the forum at https://forum.restic.net instead!
 ---

 <!--